 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Buyers who keep seeing heated rollers and lumbar heat on massage chair product pages and want to know whether those features actually feel different in use.
+Who this guide is for: Buyers comparing massage chairs who keep seeing heated rollers and lumbar heat on product pages and want to understand whether those heat features actually feel different in use.

-How this guide was prepared: This article was prepared by reviewing how manufacturers describe heat features in massage chairs, then translating that language into practical home-use terms.
+How this guide was prepared: This article was prepared by reviewing how massage chair manufacturers describe heat features, then translating that language into practical home-use terms.

 Lumbar heat usually refers to a fixed heat area placed around the lower-back section of the chair.
 In most cases, the warmth stays in that zone rather than traveling with the massage mechanism.